Knee

 Does Osgood-Schlatter affect the growth plate?

-No — the tibial tubercle apophysis is separate from the primary proximal tibial growth plate responsible for leg length.
+No. The tibial tubercle apophysis is separate from the primary proximal tibial growth plate responsible for leg length.
 Osgood-Schlatter does not affect final leg length.

 What treatments actually help with Osgood-Schlatter pain?